Naereen/web-sphinx/runblock.en.rst

  Testing the ``autorun`` Sphinx extension
 ##########################################

+.. todo:: This `autorun (runblock) Sphinx extension <https://github.com/sphinx-contrib/autorun>`_ seems to be broken with the most recent versions of Sphinx.
+It is 12/15 years old...
+I don't have time to fix it, or try `runcmd <https://github.com/sphinx-contrib/sphinxcontrib-runcmd>`_.

 In this page, I am testing an "experimental" feature of `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, the `autorun extension <https://pypi.org/project/sphinxcontrib-autorun/>`_, which provides a ``.. runblock::`` directive, to execute arbitrary code when generating a Sphinx-powered web-page.